 - Ride a reliable, well maintained snowmobile/snowbike, capable of off-trail travel.
 Machines must be registered with visible registration markings.
 Spare belts and repair kits are strongly recommended.

-- Purchase the required text and complete assigned readings.
+- Read the provided text and complete assigned readings.

 - Bring a radio capable of operating on FRS/GMRS frequencies.

 - The SAC Daily Flow, by the Sierra Avalanche Center.
 A digital copy of this book will be emailed, and paper copy provided on the first day of class.